 These tasks are associated with SMPs that are generally in good condition and properly functioning.
 If SMPs are not properly functioning, more extensive maintenance or repairs may be needed, which may include full excavation, removal, and replacement of permanently clogged media or porous surfaces.

 The designer is referred to Chapter 4 for specific maintenance guidance for individual SMPs.
 The maintenance guidelines included in Chapter 4 represent typical, basic maintenance tasks and frequencies for the SMPs in each of the sections.
 The process of choosing appropriate maintenance tasks and frequencies is both SMP-specific and site-specific.
-An SMP-specific, site-specific O&M Schedule, prepared by the designer and submitted to, and reviewed by, PWD during the Post-Construction Stormwater Management Plan (PCSMP) Review Phase, should be provided to and implemented by the property owner as a guide for long-term O&M of the SMPs on-site.
+An SMP-specific, site-specific SMP Maintenance Guide, prepared by the designer and submitted to, and reviewed by, PWD during the Post-Construction Stormwater Management Plan (PCSMP) Review Phase, should be provided to and implemented by the property owner as a guide for long-term O&M of the SMPs on-site.
 Proper execution of routine maintenance tasks may require confined space entry and/or the use of specialized equipment.
 Property owners are responsible for safely conducting maintenance activities in accordance with applicable regulations and using appropriate equipment and properly trained personnel.
+Some SMPs, such as porous pavement and subsurface basins, require special equipment and/or training to maintain.
+PWD has a list of local contractors who provide these maintenance services.
+There may be other qualified contractors who can help, as well.

-An O&M Agreement between the property owner and PWD is a component of PCSMP approval and required of any project subject to the Stormwater Regulations.
+An O&M Agreement between the property owner and PWD is a component of PCSMP Approval and required of any project subject to the Stormwater Regulations or receiving Stormwater Grant funding to implement a Stormwater Retrofit.
 This Agreement requires the property owner to construct SMPs on the listed parcel(s) in strict accordance with the Approved PCSMP and to maintain the SMPs such that they will adequately perform their designed functions.
+It also requires the property owner to maintain the site in accordance with the Approved PCSMP, which means no conversions of previous pervious areas to impervious cover without authorization from PWD.
 It does not require the property owner to construct the SMPs if the development project associated with the SMPs does not commence or if no earth disturbance takes place.
 The Agreement is recorded against the property and runs with the land, if and when the property is sold or otherwise conveyed.

-Operations and maintenance tasks should be implemented by the property owner according to the project's O&M Schedule.
-O&M Schedules are SMP- and site-specific, and they must be prepared by the project's designer and submitted to PWD as part of the PCSMP Review Phase (see Section 2.3.1) The O&M Schedule should be provided to, and implemented by, the property owner as a guide for long-term O&M of the SMPs on-site.
+Operations and maintenance tasks should be implemented by the property owner according to the project's SMP Maintenance Guide.
+SMP Maintenance Guides are SMP- and site-specific, and they must be prepared by the project's designer and submitted to PWD as part of the PCSMP Review Phase (Section 2.3.1) The SMP Maintenance Guide should be provided to, and implemented by, the property owner as a guide for long-term O&M of the SMPs on-site.

 The standard O&M Agreement consists of: